pangeo-data/climpred/docs/source/terminology.rst

 integrated forward in time, also called re-forcasts.
 Depending on the length of time of the integration, external forcings may or may not be included.
-The longer the integration (e.g. decadal vs. daily), the more important it is to include external forcing.
-[Boer2016]_.
+The longer the integration (e.g. decadal vs. daily), the more important it is to include external forcing [Boer2016]_.
 Because they represent so-called forecasts over periods that already occurred, their prediction skill can be evaluated.

 *Prediction*: Forecasts initialized from a reconstruction integrated into the future.
 Depending on the length of time of the integration, external forcings may or may not be included.
-The longer the integration (e.g. decadal vs. daily), the more important it is to include external forcing.
-[Boer2016]_  Because predictions are made into the future, it is necessary to wait until the forecast occurs before one can quantify the skill of the forecast.
+The longer the integration (e.g. decadal vs. daily), the more important it is to include external forcing [Boer2016]_.
+Because predictions are made into the future, it is necessary to wait until the forecast occurs before one can quantify the skill of the forecast.